Uncontrolled decompression: Exposure to a vacuum causes the body to explode

 The first type is more common as pressure reduction from normal atmospheric pressure to a vacuum can be found in both space exploration and high-altitude aviation.
 Research and experience have shown that while exposure to a vacuum causes swelling, human skin is tough enough to withstand the drop of one atmosphere.
 The most serious risk from vacuum exposure is hypoxia, in which the body is starved of oxygen, leading to unconsciousness within a few seconds.
 Rapid uncontrolled decompression can be much more dangerous than vacuum exposure itself.
 Even if the victim does not hold their breath, venting through the windpipe may be too slow to prevent the fatal rupture of the delicate alveoli of the lungs.
 Eardrums and sinuses may also be ruptured by rapid decompression, and soft tissues may be affected by bruises seeping blood.
-If the victim somehow survives, the stress and shock would accelerate oxygen consumption, leading to hypoxia at a rapid rate.
+If the victim somehow survived, the stress and shock would accelerate oxygen consumption, leading to hypoxia at a rapid rate.
 At the extremely low pressures encountered at altitudes above about 63000 ft, the boiling point of water becomes less than normal body temperature.
 This measure of altitude is known as the Armstrong limit, which is the practical limit to survivable altitude without pressurization.
 Fictional accounts of bodies exploding due to exposure from a vacuum include, among others, several incidents in the movie Outland, while in the movie Total Recall, characters appear to suffer effects of ebullism and blood boiling when exposed to the atmosphere of Mars.

 The second type is rare since it involves a pressure drop over several atmospheres, which would require the person to have been placed in a pressure vessel.
 The only likely situation in which this might occur is during decompression after deep-sea diving.
 A pressure drop as small as 100 Torr (13 kPa), which produces no symptoms if it is gradual, may be fatal if it occurs suddenly.
 One such incident occurred in 1983 in the North Sea, where violent explosive decompression from nine atmospheres to one caused four divers to die instantly from massive and lethal barotrauma.
 Dramatized fictional accounts of this include a scene from the film Licence to Kill, when a character's head explodes after his hyperbaric chamber is rapidly depressurized, and another in the film DeepStar Six, wherein rapid depressurization causes a character to hemorrhage profusely before exploding in a similar fashion.